 Have you ever wondered why author and “tidying expert” Marie Kondo has become such a household name?
 She’s a professional organizer whose empire now includes a network TV show dedicated entirely to her work.
 Are Americans really that interested in other people’s clutter?
 Maybe.
 But I believe the real fascination is the universal belief that an organized living space leads to an organized mind.

 It’s true, a tidy space makes us feel calmer, which can lead to a greater sense of presence and clarity.
 Even the color of our surroundings effects our level of focus and awareness.
 Imagine how you would feel working in a room with solid black walls?
 Or scarlet red ones?
-And much as we love our local Starbucks, we all know how hard it is to concentrate in a noisy room.

 Our external environment affects our mindset in more ways than we can appreciate.
 From the obvious to the subtle.
 Temperature, light, noise level; all of these impact our mindset, clarity and focus.
 But even the most extreme surroundings can’t compare with the main influencers on your life’s stage: